 Location: Sandakan (GPS: 5.886966, 118.046781, View Map)

 Open in 1999, Sandakan Memorial Park is built on the former ground of the Sandakan WW2 POW camp, which imprisoned about 2,500 British and Australians by 1943 (some were from Singapore and Java).
 In 1945, Death Marches started in this camp.
 By the time the POW reached Ranau, most of them already died on the way.
-This memorial park is well-managed and has exhibition on the Death Marches, wartime relics and a scale model of the original Camp.
+This memorial park is well-managed and has a gallery on the Death Marches, wartime relics and a scale model of the original Camp.

 Sandakan Memorial Park is the No.1 war memorial of Sabah to visit.
 Memorial services are held annually in this park on 25 April and 15 August for Anzac Day (an acronym for the Australian and New Zealand Army Corps) and Sandakan Day (same day as Victory over Japan Day) respectively.